Skip to main content

 Figure \(\PageIndex{2}\): Regulation of pyruvate dehydrogenase.

 The PDC is also regulated through covalent modification.
-Phosphorylation of the E1 subunits of the complex will decrease the activity of the enzyme.
+Phosphorylation of the complex's E1 subunits decreases the enzyme's activity.

 The enzyme responsible for the phosphorylation of the PDC is pyruvate dehydrogenase kinase.
 The kinase is regulated inversely to the PDC, as shown in Figure 1 above.
 The kinase is most active when acetyl-CoA, NADH, and ATP are high.
 These compounds will stimulate the kinase to phosphorylate and inactivate the PDC.
-PDK is inhibited by dichloroacetate, TPP, Ca2+, and pyruvate.
-The PDC can be dephosphorylated by a calcium-mediated phosphatase, PDP.
-Starvation and diabetes result in increased phosphorylation and inhibition of the complex, which impairs glucose oxidation.
+Dichloroacetate, TPP, Ca2+, and pyruvate inhibit PDK.
+A calcium-mediated phosphatase, PDP, can dephosphorylate the PDC.
+Starvation and diabetes increase phosphorylation and inhibition of the complex, which impairs glucose oxidation.

-Phosphorylation occurs on Serine 264 of the α subunit (site 1), Ser271 (site 2), and Ser203 (site 3) are located on a conserved phosphorylation loop.
-Sites 1 and 2 (in loop A) are involved in the stabilization of TPP in the active site, while Ser 203 in the adjacent loop B binds Mg2+ which stabilizes PP on bound TPP.
-All it takes for inhibition is the phosphorylation of just one of the Ser side chains.
-Phosphorylation prevents the ordering of the loop which occurs on TPP binding which hinders the binding of the lipoyl domains of the PDC core to E1p, which inhibits the flow of metabolites in the PDC.
+Phosphorylation occurs on Serine 264 of the α subunit (site 1), Ser271 (site 2), and Ser203 (site 3), which are located on a conserved phosphorylation loop.
+Sites 1 and 2 (in loop A) stabilize TPP in the active site, while Ser 203 in the adjacent loop B binds Mg2+, stabilizing PP on bound TPP.
+All it takes to inhibit is phosphorylation of just one of the Ser side chains.
+Phosphorylation prevents the ordering of the loop that occurs on TPP binding, which hinders the binding of the lipoyl domains of the PDC core to E1p, which inhibits the flow of metabolites in the PDC.

-Prevention of PDC phosphorylation by the specific PDK inhibitor dichloroacetate increases levels of reactive oxygen species in mitochondria, which promotes the expression of a mitochondria-K+ channel axis, leading to cellular apoptosis and the inhibition of tumor growth
+The specific PDK inhibitor dichloroacetate prevents PDC phosphorylation, increasing levels of reactive oxygen species in mitochondria.
+This promotes the expression of a mitochondria-K+ channel axis, leading to cellular apoptosis and the inhibition of tumor growth.

 RegulationPDHComplexCC.jpg